The Single Page Interface Manifesto

 This manifesto is not a statement of intentions but the expression of the desire to promote a "new" way of building websites that are already real.
 The above technical study has always had the Java web framework ItsNat as the technological base of SPI web site development.
 In spite of ItsNat was conceived from day one to this kind of applications/sites, previous techniques could be applied with other web frameworks or these frameworks could evolve to provide facilities for this kind of SPI web sites with page simulation requirements.

-The web Innowhere.com/jnieasy is made with ItsNat in server and a good example of SPI web site because it sums up all requirements of a SPI web site, explained in this document, to be a satisfactory substitute of a traditional site.
-In fact, the new SPI version replaces, with no significative aesthetic of functional change, the previous version based on pages.
+It is made with ItsNat in server and a good example of SPI web site because it sums up all requirements of a SPI web site, explained in this document, to be a satisfactory substitute of a traditional site.
+In fact, the new SPI version replaced, with no significative aesthetic of functional change, the previous version based on pages.
+It is based on hashbangs.

 The Manifesto in other languages